gears1763-2/gears1763-2_Intro2Coding_Python3/README.md

 ## Contents

+In this course repository, you should find this `README.md`, a `LICENSE.md`, and the following sub-directories

+  * `0_Introduction/` - Provides a course introduction, including defining the goals and approach.

+  * `1_Setup` - Provides instructions on how to get set up with a Python interpreter and editor.
+Also speaks to the intended workflow to be applied throughout the course.

+  * `2_Hello_World` - Provides the classical and to-be-expected Hello World introduction to writing and executing your first Python script.

-[...]
+  * [...]

-Note that the contents of this course are best viewed in your browser (or simply from this GitHub repository!).
+Note that the contents of this course are best viewed in your browser (in fact, directly from within this GiHub repository!).
+The intent is that all you should need to interact with are the provided Markdown (`.md`) and Python (`.py`) files.

 --------